The Cavapoo is a mixed breed dog with one Cavalier King Charles Spaniel parent and one Poodle parent.

 You can also watch this lovely video of Luna with her owner, to see what goes into a day with a Cavapoo dog!

 Pros And Cons of Getting A Cavapoo

-There’s a lot to think about before you bring home a Cavapoo, and we’ve covered a lot of ground in this article!
+There’s a lot to think about before you bring home this Poodle mix, and we’ve covered a lot of ground in this article!

 Here’s a summary of the pros and cons of getting a Cavapoo: